tamiloo7s/PayrollManagement/README.md

 ### Step 6: Run the app
 * Click the green Run ▶ button in the toolbar (or press Shift + F10).
 Android Studio builds the app and installs it on the selected emulator.

+## Future Improvements

+* Data export and reporting –> Allow payroll summaries to be exported as CSV for easier record keeping.
+* Search and filtering –> Add search, sorting, and filtering for payrolls and employees.
+* Dependency Injection – Integrate Hilt to simplify dependency management and improve testability.

 ## Screenshots